The 14 Best Affordable Dog Foods in 2023

 This updated guide covers all the best inexpensive dog foods available this year.

-Before we get started: Cheap doesn’t mean low quality.
+Before we get started: Affordable doesn’t mean low quality.

-Premium dog food is always your best option, but that doesn’t mean it has to cost a fortune.
+Premium dog food is always your best option, but it doesn’t have to cost a fortune.
 I won’t say price doesn’t have anything to do with quality, but there are plenty of good dog food options that won’t put a dent in your wallet.

 Before I share my list, let’s talk about what I mean by cheap dog food: